 Drumming practice isn’t always super fun – you need a balance between the more enjoyable bits and the more ‘technical’ parts of practice – but if you get this balance right – you’ll see amazing results over time.

-While there isn’t one ‘best way’ to learn the drums – there are certainly far better and far worse strategies out there – so allow me to borrow 10 minutes of your time to save you finding many dead ends further down the road!
+While there isn’t a perfect way to learn the drums – there are certainly far better and far worse strategies out there – so allow me to borrow 10 minutes of your time to save you finding many dead ends further down the road!

 Alright, let’s get started!